AnimiVR/palpaxai.network.main/extension/PRIVACY_POLICY.md

 - All data is stored locally on your device using Chrome's local storage API
 - No data is transmitted to external servers except:
   - CoinGecko API for SOL price information (public data only)
-  - Communication with PayAI website when you choose to visit it
+  - Communication with PalPaxAI website when you choose to visit it

 ### Third-Party Services
 - **CoinGecko API:** Used for displaying SOL token price.
 This is a public API and no personal data is shared.
-- **PayAI Website:** Extension may open links to payai.xyz.
+- **PalPaxAI Website:** Extension may open links to PalPaxAI.xyz.
 Standard website privacy policy applies when visiting.

 ### Permissions
 - **storage:** Required to save your wallet connection preferences locally
-- **tabs:** Required to open PayAI marketplace and related pages
+- **tabs:** Required to open PalPaxAI marketplace and related pages
 - **activeTab:** Required to interact with web pages when you click extension actions
 - **scripting:** Required for extension functionality
 - **alarms:** Used for periodic checks (optional feature)